bemself/bemself.github.io/_posts/2018-12-01-Jekyll-Build/2018-12-01-Jekyll-Build.md

 mathjax: true
 highlight: true
 mermaid: true
 description: Build Your Blog with GitHub Pages.
 This is a copy of [Jekyll site](https://github.com/yk-liu/PointingToTheMoon).
 Thanks for the author of this site template. if someone also like it, follow this guide and get it for your own.
-Original excerpt: This is a sketch of how to use my theme `PointingToTheMoon` to write your blog.
-This theme is great for academic use, for it features simple post page with mathjax support and a side bar with toc.
-The main page on the other hand is somewhat fancy.
 ---

 # What Do I Have to Offer